Pumpkin Seeds vs. Sunflower Seeds — Health Impact and Nutrition Comparison

-These seeds can be used as healthy snacks or as nutritious additions to various meals.
+These seeds can be used as healthy snacks or nutritious additions to various meals.

-Oilseed sunflower seeds are higher in oils, smaller in size and usually used to produce sunflower oil and animal feed.
+Oilseed sunflower seeds are higher in oils, smaller in size, and are usually used to produce sunflower oil and animal feed.
 Oilseed sunflowers, in turn, depending on their fat content, are divided into three subtypes: high-oleic, linoleic, and mid-oleic.

-The varieties of pumpkin seeds depend on the variety of pumpkins in which they grow.
+The varieties of pumpkin seeds depend on the types of pumpkins in which they grow.
 Pumpkin seeds grow in specific types of pumpkins called oilseed pumpkins, also known as Styrian pumpkins.

 These pumpkins have many cultivars, such as Lady Godiva, Kakai, Snackjack, Austria, Gleisdorfer, and others.